-When the RCMP began patrolling the Arctic in the 1920s, Inuit laws and legal mechanisms were already in place, albeit using systems that were very different than Canadian ones.
-Inuit had their own means of exercising justice and encouraging social adhesion.
-As described by Inuit, interdependence on the natural world and on each other necessitated certain strong, but largely social, means of influencing behaviour to ensure survival and happiness.8 Inuit were cautious and respectful of nature.
-Trusted wisdom gained from previous generations was a framework for Inuit actions and rationales, with control and leadership localized in a kinship-based community.
+Throughout the Arctic, all Inuit experienced a very long period in which the sea and the land provided almost everything people needed.
+The QTC reports call this period Taissumani Nunamiutautilluta.
+The RCMP did not bring policing or justice to the Arctic-it was already there.
+Since time immemorial, Inuit had their own means of exercising justice and encouraging social cohesion.
+As described by Inuit, interdependence with the natural world and with each other necessitated certain strong, but largely psychological, means of influencing behaviour to ensure survival and happiness.
+Inuit were cautious and respectful of nature.
+Trusted wisdom from previous generations was a framework for Inuit actions and rationales, with control and leadership localized in a kinship-based community.
 Each group had leaders "whose influence and authority equipped them to make decisions that affected both the community as a whole and their own families within it."
-Joshua Idlout told the QTC "Each clan had its own land, a governance system, and Elders.
-Elders were the primary decision makers of that camp."
+Joshua Idlout told the QTC, "Each clan had its own land, a governance system, and Elders.
+Elders were the primary decision-makers of that camp."
 Social control was normally executed by the family and by the community more generally.
 Families placed a strong emphasis on self-control, since rash decisions or actions could endanger the entire community.

-Mechanisms to control and punish all but the most serious of transgressions were psychological in nature, and included gossip, mockery, avoidance and ostracism.
-Storytelling was central for teaching children about dangers-both in terms of the environment itself and behaviours.
+Mechanisms to control and punish all but the most serious of transgressions were psychological in nature, and included gossip, mockery, avoidance, and ostracism.
+Storytelling was central for teaching children about dangers, both in terms of the environment itself and behaviours.
 Humility was seen as a positive means of minimizing direct conflict.
-If problems persisted, angakkuit (shamans) and recognized leaders could address them individually or during feasts or religious rites.
-They could then call upon those involved to reconcile with the community.
-In some places, conflict resolution could also take place through a singing duel (iviutit), or through physical challenges, such as a fighting competition called tigutijut.

-Harsh punishment appears to have been rare.
-Banishment and execution likely occurred only in situations where a person was deemed to be too dangerous to live with the group.
-Canadian scholar Shelagh Grant describes various means of keeping individuals and groups from harm, including taboos and demonstrating a capacity to take control over emotions.
+If problems persisted, leaders or shamans (called angakkuit in Inuktitut) could address them individually or during feasts or religious rites, and call upon those involved to reconcile with the community.
+In some places, conflict resolution could also take place through a singing duel (iviutit), or through physical challenges, where opponents took turns hitting each other (tigutijut).
+Banishment and execution were rare, almost always occurring in situations when a person was deemed to be too dangerous.
+Shelagh Grant describes various means of keeping individuals and groups from harm, including taboos and the importance of gaining control over emotions.
 She also highlights the rich language used to describe emotions and motivations that individuals could experience in relationships and actions associated with maintaining order and control in groups.
-She writes, for example, that "in North Baffin an adult was expected to refrain from showing anger and instead show isuma, meaning 'the capacity for a sense of reason'."
-Taking a life without prior consent or provocation inuagsinig-was the most serious crime "because of the adverse effect it would have on a group."11
+She writes, for example, that "in North Baffin an adult was expected to refrain from showing anger and instead show isuma, meaning 'the capacity for a sense of reason."
+Taking a life without prior consent or provocation, inuaqsiniq, was the most serious crime "because of the adverse effect it would have on a group."

-While Inuit were still living on the land and trading entirely by choice, the RCMP generally recognized Inuit groups as autonomous for the purposes of law enforcement and justice.
-Social scientist W.C.E.
-Rasing explains that in Igloolik, which was one of the last areas where Inuit moved into a government-sponsored settlement, "[Inuit] were hardly affected by Canadian law enforcement ... only (annual) police patrols reminded people of the presence of the law.
-Preserving order in the camps in fact remained in [Inuit] hands, although the Inuit were officially subjected to the laws of Canada."12
+While Inuit were still living in ilagiit nunagivaktangit, the RCMP generally recognized Inuit as sets of autonomous groups for the purposes of law enforcement and justice within the groups.
+W.C.E.
+Rasing explains in the context of Igloolik, which was one of the last areas where Inuit moved into a government-sponsored settlement, "the Iglulingmiut [in the 1960s] were hardly affected by Canadian law enforcement . . . only [annual] police patrols reminded people of the presence of the law.
+Preserving order in the camps in fact remained in Iglulingmiut hands, although the Inuit were officially subjected to the laws of Canada."

-Inuit methods of justice and control were challenged as soon as Inuit began interacting with and living among qallunaat (non-Inuit).
-Missionaries, traders, and police arrived first, with each group playing their own roles in undercutting customary Inuit beliefs and strategies regarding individual and group behaviour, punishment and rewards.
+Inuit methods of justice and control were challenged as soon as Inuit began interacting with and living among Qallunaat.
+Missionaries, traders, and police arrived first, and each of them played specific roles in undercutting customary Inuit beliefs and strategies regarding individual and group behaviour, punishment, and rewards.
 Further changes came when Inuit attended school and came into contact more regularly with nurses and social workers.